How to make fabric covered buttons & cloth buttons

 Make the gathering stitches around the perimeter.
 Gather.
 Donot pull too tightly.
 You will get a flattened front.
 To maintain the shape you will have to make a line of stitching just inside the edge.
 Donot pull too tight .
 You will just get an indentation which will maintain the flat shape.

 This follows the same method as the fabric covered buttons; difference being the stuffing inside, instead of flat buttons and rings.
 These buttons will be very small ; cut out a 1.5 inch diameter circle of fabric.
-Keep small pieces of scarp fabric or yarn inside the fabric piece and tighten the edges inside as earlier.
+Keep small pieces of scarp fabric or yarn inside the fabric piece or cellophane balls or small beads and tighten the edges inside as earlier.

 To attach a cloth button